New Zealand place names: European names

 Tasman named a few geographic features as he sailed along New Zealand's west coast.
-Many such as Murderers Bay did not last, while some like Cape Maria van Diemen (the wife of the governor of Batavia) and Bay of Islands are still in use.
-Cook named many more on his voyage, including Bay of Plenty, Three Kings Islands, Poverty Bay, Cape Farewell, Queen Charlotte Sound, Mount Egmont and Banks Peninsula.
+Ones such as Cape Maria van Diemen (named after the wife of the governor of Batavia) and Three Kings Islands are still in use, while Murderers Bay did not last.
+Cook named many more on his voyage, including Bay of Plenty, Bay of Islands, Poverty Bay, Cape Farewell, Queen Charlotte Sound, Mount Egmont and Banks Peninsula.
 Cape Kidnappers commemorates a Māori attempt to kidnap one of Cook's crew members.
 Jules Dumont d'Urville named French Pass after sailing through it.
 The explorers lent their names to many places, including Mount Tasman, Tasman Glacier, the Tasman region, Cook Strait, Mount Cook and d'Urville Island.
 The Coromandel, Chatham and Pegasus ships visited New Zealand's shores between 1791 and 1820 and were used to name Coromandel Peninsula, Chatham Islands, Pegasus Bay and Port Pegasus.
 Stewart Island was named after the first officer aboard the Pegasus.

-Most European names came during the 1840s to the 1910s and were given by surveyors who worked for colonising associations or provincial governments.
+Most European names came during the 1840s to 1910s and were given by surveyors who worked for colonising associations or provincial governments.
 Names acknowledged the colonising associations sponsors (Hutt Valley, Wakefield, Port Chalmers, Ashburton), ships (Bombay), government officials (Featherston, Rolleston, Invercargill), politicians (Foxton, Fox Glacier, Gisborne) and church leaders (Selwyn).
 Military heroes and famous battles were popular place names, with Auckland, Napier, Hastings, Havelock, Wellington, Picton, Marlborough, Nelson and Blenheim.
 British politicians and royalty lent their names to Russell, Palmerston, Cromwell, Queenstown and Alexandra, while Franz Josef is named after the Austrian emperor.
 Royal names are more popular for streets than towns or geographical features, although both Auckland and Wellington have Mount Victoria.
 Gore is named after governor Thomas Gore Browne and George Grey's name is used for Greytown, Greymouth, Grey Lynn and many natural features.
 Relatively few names are derived from British towns, with Dunedin (after Edinburgh—Dùn Éideann in Scottish Gaelic), New Plymouth and the Canterbury Province among the most notable.

 Many inland locations (including Helensville, Dargaville, Morrinsville, Bulls, Masterton and Levin) were named after the early settlers.
 The Mackenzie Country takes its name from a sheep stealer and King Country references the region where the Māori king defied colonial government for many years.
 Mountains and passes were named after their discoverers (Haast, Lewis) or scientists (Newton, Lyell).
 Other names were descriptive, such as Woodville, Island Bay, Riverton, Whitecliffs and Bluff.
 A few derive their names from descriptions in languages other than English or Māori, for example: Miramar, which means "sea view" in Spanish; and Inchbonnie, which means "beautiful" (bonnie in Lallands) "island" (innis in Scottish Gaelic).